A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Model Simulation and Results

-We observe that the instantaneous utility values fluctuate over time owing to the particular realizations of $P_{a}$ in a time slot and imperfect monitoring based on $P_{detect}$.
-As expected, with sufficient observations, the moving average of optimistic utility values converges to a positive steady state value around $0.5$.
-Furthermore, the moving average of conservative model utility values converges to a steady state value lower than the corresponding values related to optimistic system.
+We observe that the instantaneous utility values fluctuate over time due to the particular realizations of $P_{attack}$ and imperfect anomaly monitoring ($P_{detect}$) in each time slot.
+With sufficient observations, the moving average of optimistic utility values converges to a positive steady state value around $0.5$.
+Furthermore, as expected, the moving average of conservative system utility values converges to a steady state value lower than the corresponding value related to optimistic system.
 This value is almost zero.
-Therefore, under the same attack and detection conditions, the collected data from an optimistic system is usually reliable but the aggregate data from a conservative system is mostly unreliable.
+Therefore, under the same attack condition ($P_{attack}$) and anomaly monitoring mechanism ($P_{detect}$), the aggregate data from an optimistic system is usually reliable but the aggregate data from a conservative system is mostly unreliable.